-Concerns about crime and drugs are other points made by opponents to converting public parks to homeless campgrounds.
+Concerns about crime and drugs are other points made by opponents in converting public parks to homeless campgrounds.
 Even strong advocates for homeless people concede that where larger numbers of homeless people congregate, including in encampments or at campgrounds, the crime and drug use rate increase.
-Because parks tend to be located in the heart of neighborhoods filled with families with children, establishing a homeless campground that would cause an increase in crime as well as drug use is an anathema to these people.
+Because parks tend to be located in the heart of neighborhoods filled with families with children, establishing a homeless campground that would cause an increase in crime, as well as drug use, is an anathema to these people.

 In the final analysis, there are reasonable arguments that are being made for and against converting public parks into homeless campgrounds.
 Yes, this tactic does provide a temporary solution – but, temporary is the operative word.

 In the final analysis, people on both sides of the debate seem to be in general agreement that long-term solutions to the problem of homelessness must be developed and implemented.
 Using another band-aid solution with a multitude of negative attributes arguably is not the proper course to take.

 Resources are not boundless when it comes to addressing the problem of homelessness.
 Thus, strategies designed to aid the homeless population must have eyes trained on truly long-term solutions.